 We have, as a board focussed on teacher excellence, dynamic curricula and appropriate facilities as the key drivers for sustained good results.
 It is also important to bring this excellent offering to as many Jewish children as possible, in a responsible manner, within the constraints that face us.

 As such, the SABJE continues to work with the King David Schools' Foundation (KDSF) to facilitate investment in the Schools.
 We have also looked to consolidate efficiencies at pre-school level by closing Yiddish Folk at the end of 2016, growing King David Pre-Primary Linksfield and welcoming Rosabelle Klein Nursery School in Waverley to the SABJE.
-Our exciting new project will be the possible building of a King David Remedial School on the Victory Park campus in 2018.
+Our newest addition to the King David Schools is King David Ariel - offering excellence in remedial education with all the benefits of a King David School.

 As the Chairman of the SABJE, I continue to support the investment in the Jewish ethos of our Schools, growing student engagement with their own identity and the State of Israel.
 In working with the Board members and School management, I am committed to finding ways to continually improve the treasure that previous generations bequeathed to our community.